Quark-Coder/IC2-crop-breeder/README.md

 *   This script is designed for Windows only due to its use of `ctypes` and `windll` for window transparency.
 *   For best results, run your game in **Windowed** or **Borderless Window** mode.
 The overlay may not appear in fullscreen mode.
 *   I didn't check the detection accurately enough.
 Mistakes are possible.
 Ideally, check and compare the seeds parameters during the analysis.
 It is best to build your own model for tesseract https://github.com/ignwombat/tesseract-custom-font
+*   If you're just as annoyed with poking at the analyzer as I am, use the Automatic Mouse and Keyboard script.
+You only need to edit the inventory offsets and cycles, as my inventory was occupied by other items.

 ## 🤝 Author

-Developed by **Quark-Coder**.[1]
+Developed by **Quark-Coder**.